brunv/React-Redux-Complete/README.md

 - Create a new file to house this new component - it should have the same name as the component and must be in uppercase
 - Create a new component in the new file, paste the JSX into it
 - Make the new component configurable by using React's *props* system

+## Props in Components
+It's a system for passing data from a *parent* component to a *child* component.
+Its goal is to customize or configure a child component.